 Cerebellar (intention) tremor

-Cerebellar tremor can result from damage to the co-ordination centre of the brain (cerebellum).
-This type of tremor is characterised by slow irregular clumsy movements in the hands, which tend to worsen as you get closer to the target, such as picking up a small coin or pressing a button.
+Cerebellar tremor can result from damage to the coordination centre of the brain (cerebellum).
+This type of tremor is characterized by slow irregular clumsy movements in the hands, which tend to worsen as you get closer to the target, such as picking up a small coin or pressing a button.

 Parkinsonian tremor, is one of the hallmark features of Parkinson's disease.
 Unlike essential tremor, a Parkinsonian tremor tends to occur at rest and affects one side of the body initially.
 When severe, the tremor can also become present with action.
 This is also known as a re-emergent tremor.

 Involuntary trembling or shaking that may happen at different times and in different situations.
 Tremors usually don't affect both sides of the body in the same way.
 They typically occur during movement, doing tasks such as writing, using tools or speaking and occur less when resting.